scalar-labs/scalardb/docs/backup-restore.md

 ## Create Backup

+In some cases, you may create a transactional backup of your databases online.

+In other cases, it is recommended to first make Scalar DB drain outstanding requests and stop accepting new requests and then make the backups (see [here](#transactionally-consistent-backups-during-pause-duration) for detail).

-### For Transactional Databases
+### Flowchart

-#### JDBC databases

-You can take a backup with your favorite way for JDBC databases.
+- :question: Use a single DB under Scalar DB?
+  - :question: The DB has transaction support?
+    - :arrow_right: You may use [online backup](#online-backup)
+- Otherwise
+  - :arrow_right: You may use [pause duration](#transactionally-consistent-backups-during-pause-duration)

+### Online Backup

+If you use a single DB under Scalar DB and it has transaction support, it could be possible to create backups even while Scalar DB continues to accept transactions.

-One requirement for backup in Scalar DB on JDBC databases is that backups for all the Scalar DB managed tables (including the coordinator tables) need to be transactionally-consistent or automatically recoverable to a transactionally-consistent state.
+One requirement for backup in Scalar DB is that backups for all the Scalar DB managed tables (including the coordinator tables) need to be transactionally-consistent or automatically recoverable to a transactionally-consistent state.
 That means that you need to create a consistent snapshot by dumping all tables in a single transaction.

+The ways to create transactional backups are different among each database product.
+We show some examples for some database products but you are requested to find the safe ways to a transactional backup from your databases at your own risk.

+#### MySQL

-For example, you can use the `mysqldump` command with `--single-transaction` option in MySQL and the `pg_dump` command in PostgreSQL to achieve that.
+Use the `mysqldump` command with `--single-transaction` option.

+#### PostgreSQL

+Use the `pg_dump` command.

-Or when you use Amazon RDS (Relational Database Service) or Azure Database for MySQL/PostgreSQL, you can restore to any point within the backup retention period with the automated backup feature, which satisfies the requirement.
+#### Amazon RDS or Azure Database for MySQL/PostgreSQL

+You can restore to any point within the backup retention period with the automated backup feature.
-### For Non-transactional Databases

-#### Basic strategy to create a transactionally-consistent backup
+### Transactionally-consistent backups during pause duration

 One way to create a transactionally-consistent backup is to take a backup while Scalar DB cluster does not have outstanding transactions.
 If an underlying database supports a point-in-time snapshot/backup mechanism, you can take a snapshot during the period.